ansys/pyansys-geometry/README.rst

  .. admonition:: pyvista-pytest plugin

-   This plugin facilitates the comparison of the images produced in PyGeometry for testing the plots.
+   This plugin facilitates the comparison of the images produced in PyAnsys Geometry for testing the plots.
    If you are changing the images, use flag ``--reset_image_cache`` which is not recommended except for testing or for potentially a major or minor release.
 For more information, see `pyvista-pytest`_.